patrikx3/verdaccio-cli/README.md

 Based on https://github.com/verdaccio/verdaccio/issues/343

-What is good about this, that when I checked my cache count is 1981, after clean my cache and reinstall my all repos is down to 881.

 Of course, with an option eg. `--storage=azure` it could be enabled.

 ⚠️ **MAKE SURE TO STOP VERDACCIO BEFORE YOU CONTINUE AND MAKE SURE TO BACKUP BEFORE YOU CHANGE ANYTHING, SO THAT YOU COULD REVERT IF SOMETHING IS NOT STATISFYING!!!**